angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 used often to enable additional pseudo copies of Doomsday and newer cards like :card[Echo of Eons] have been incorporated in lists too.
-The aim of the deck is to kill via a Doomsday pile with lethal :card[Tendrils of Agony] or :card[Thassa's Oracle] or a natural Tendrils storm kill without Doomsday.
+The aim of the deck is to kill via a Doomsday pile with lethal :card[Tendrils of Agony] or :card[Thassa's Oracle] or a natural Tendrils _Storm_ kill without Doomsday.
 See an example pile below:

 :::row{variant=PILE}
 IU